-Beresheet will make three orbits around Earth, each longer than the last, until the craft crosses paths with the moon.
-It will then loop around the moon twice before touching down in the Mare Serenitatis, or Sea of Serenity, on April 11, at the end of a two-week long lunar night, the flight team expects.
-The early morning light of the subsequent two-week lunar day will give the probe the energy it needs to record the local magnetic field, an experiment run in collaboration with NASA.
+Beresheet made three orbits around Earth, each longer than the last, until the craft crossed paths with the moon.
+The original goal was to loop around the moon twice before touching down in the Mare Serenitatis, or Sea of Serenity, on April 11, 2019, at the end of a two-week long lunar night, the flight team expected.
+The early morning light of the subsequent two-week lunar day gave the probe the energy it needed to record the local magnetic field, an experiment run in collaboration with NASA.

-But the same sunlight will soon thereafter spell Beresheet's demise, overheating the lander's electronics.
-Three Earth-days after landing, the scorched vehicle will become a monument.
-It will also become an archive, as it carries a DVD-sized digital-analog hybrid disks bearing copies of the Bible, drawings from Israeli schoolchildren, English Wikipedia and 30 million pages of records representing a "backup" of humanity's knowledge.
+But even it had landed successfully, the same sunlight would have soon spelled Beresheet's demise, overheating the lander's electronics.
+Now, the vehicle has become a monument.
+It's also an archive, as it carried a DVD-sized digital-analog hybrid disks bearing copies of the Bible, drawings from Israeli schoolchildren, English Wikipedia and 30 million pages of records representing a "backup" of humanity's knowledge.
 SpaceIL hopes future moonwalkers might decode the time capsule and learn about Earth in 2019.
 "We are throwing them a challenge," Yehezkel said.

 SpaceIL plans to continue its educational activities and seeks an Israeli "Apollo effect" to inspire the next generation of space enthusiasts, Shapiro said.
 "We hope our story will begin more stories."